The state of digital equity

 For the latest information on Lifeline and Broadband, check out USAC’s Lifeline Modernization Implementation Newsletter.

 The FCC is reconsidering the policy to extend Lifeline’s monthly credit for low-income households to include broadband which was made in December of 2016.
 See this link for the Modernization document, and this link for the Order of Reconsideration revoking Lifeline Broadband Provider designations for 9 carriers.
-For reactions to the revocation, see:
+For reactions to the revocation, and other FCC policies see:

 - NDIA’s open letter to FCC Chairman Pai